Title IX Grievance Procedure - For Employees

 The Director of Human Resources will determine if the Title IX Grievance Process should apply to the Formal Complaint.
 The Process will apply when all of the following elements are met, in the reasonable determination of the Director of Human Resources:

-- The conduct is alleged to have occurred in Iona College’s education program or activity.
+- The conduct is alleged to have occurred in Iona University’s education program or activity.
 This includes in-person conduct as well as actions taken virtually, electronically and through social media.

 - The conduct is alleged to have occurred on or after August 14, 2020;